tanguychenier/tanguychenier/README.md

 🚀 Generalist developer, project manager and passionate about video games.

 ## What I do
-💭 As a freelance software engineer, I create mobile applications, websites and video games.
+💭 I create mobile applications, websites and video games.
 🎮 I am currently making a game for my [company](https://github.com/Tan-Software).

 ------------